 So, what steps did I take to turn this nook around?
 Well, first I cleared the surface.
 Let’s start from scratch.
 I knew I needed a lamp.
 I believe that every room should have at 3 sources of light.
 In the guest room, I have overhead pot lights on a dimmer and a small lamp on the nightstand, but I needed the third source.

-I propped a couple framed pieces of artwork against the wall to give it a more casual feel and layered one in front of the other, and to ensure they don’t come crashing down, I have them propped against the plant and lamp.
+I propped a couple of framed pieces of artwork against the wall to give it a more casual feel and layered one in front of the other and to ensure they don’t come crashing down, I have them propped against the plant and lamp.

-Anyhoo, I took the 8 ball and placed it under a small glass dome from New Stone Age LA.
-And in case you are looking for a small glass dome, this place has them for a quite reasonable price, just as an FYI.
+Anyhoo, I took the 8 ball and placed it under a small glass dome.
 Last but not least, I added a brass box that has a tiny figure of a mouse on it…for Maus.

 So, whatcha thinkin’ Emily?
 Is it lookin’ a bit snazzier?
 A bit jazzier?
 I know, it’s not perfect, but it was free.
 Well, I mean, I didn’t have to buy anything new =) Here one more looksy at the before and after together.